To reduce the chances of unauthorized access, Redis Enterprise Cloud allows users to enable multi-factor authentication (MFA).

 - From the User Profile view in your Redis Cloud account, locate Multi-Factor Authentication.

 - Select Connect for the authenticator app.
-A QR code will appear on screen requesting verification.
+A QR code appears, requesting verification.

 - Scan the QR code using your phone’s authenticator app.